cthoyt/pystow/docs/source/index.rst

     os.makedirs(ADEFT_HOME, exist_ok=True)

 Many projects (let's use `Adeft <https://github.com/indralab/adeft>`_ as an example) create a folder in the home directory as a dot-file such as ``$HOME/.adeft``.
-I found that I had so many of these that I stared grouping them inside a ``$HOME/.data`` folder.
+I found that I had so many of these that I started grouping them inside a ``$HOME/.data`` folder.
 It's also the case that every time you create one of these folders, you need to ensure its existence.